 It was a season that justified the hard work put into the youth system and the development of young players.
 Shunsuke Nakamura arrived as a high-profile signing but underwhelmed, while other arrivals Sergio García, Ernesto Galán, Felipe Mattioni and Jesús Dátolo spent much of the season either injured or underperforming.
 Not that this proved detrimental.

 Pochettino’s players had truly bought into his methods, looking every bit a cohesive, tactically organised unit.
-“Few clubs have made a virtue out of necessity quite like Espanyol,” said Sid Lowe in an article for the Guardian.
+“Few clubs have made a virtue out of necessity quite like Espanyol,” wrote Sid Lowe in an article for the Guardian.
 “Fewer still have done it with the bravery and balls of Pochettino.
 It is a huge success story.”

 Bravery and balls had played a part, but so had thought.
 Pochettino’s analysis was as meticulous as any coach revered for a studious tactical mind, a trait he acquired having been so heavily influenced by the almost obsessive Bielsa.
 He would record games using a system on his iPhone, which enabled him to watch detailed replays of tactical developments during matches and at half-time, and point certain intricacies out to his players in-game.